bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Provider is the service provider for data transformation into a stream.

-Service is service to transform data into a stream of an exact type.
+Service is a service to transform data into a stream of an exact type.

 They can be of different types.
 The types of platform entities in the pipeline determine the type of providers and services that are necessary in the particular case.